Top Nav

 • Silky Sifaka (Propithecus candidus)

-Wildlife Conservation Society 2WCS works hard to ensure the sustainability of their programming, as there are clear links between improved livelihoods, improved land stewardships, and resource conservation.
-To achieve this, WCS engages with local communities to build their capacity as effective stewards of their natural resources and to ensure that they derive benefits from the natural resources though promotion of community-based ecotourism and nature based product enterprises, improved agriculture, reinforced governance, and market access.
+Wildlife Conservation Society 2At WCS we work hard to ensure the sustainability of our programming, as there are clear links between improved livelihoods, improved land stewardships, and conservation.
+To achieve this, we engage with local communities to build their capacity as effective stewards of their natural resources.
+We ensure communities derive benefits from the natural resources through promotion of community-based ecotourism and nature based product enterprises, improved agriculture, reinforced governance, and market access.

 Partnerships are established through the transfer of forest management to local communities.
 Communities are also involved in patrolling and ecological monitoring.
-In addition, WCS has trained dozens of local community teams to assist in their data collection programs, thereby increasing the capacity of communities to monitor local biodiversity and ecosystems.
+In addition, we have trained dozens of local community teams to assist in data collection programs, thereby increasing the capacity of communities to monitor local biodiversity and ecosystems.

-WCS is developing a network of community based natural resources management sites in the form of a ‘green belt’ around the protected areas.
-WCS provides support to communities to improve sustainable management of natural resources through diversification of livelihood options and activities to improve human health and welfare.
-Finally, WCS is taking a leadership role to secure the area’s financial future, and has developed partnerships with the private sector in the sale of carbon credits from avoided deforestation, ecotourism, and wildlife friendly products.
+WCS is developing a network of community based natural resource management sites in the form of a ‘green belt’ around the protected areas.
+We provide support to communities to improve sustainable management of natural resources through diversification of livelihood options and activities to improve human health and welfare.

 Continue Reading